rishibathina/LearningML/README.md

 # LearningML
-My personal pepo to learn as much about Machine Learning as possible
+My personal pepo to learn as much about Machine Learning as possible.